This post contain affiliate links. Read my full disclosure policy here. This is not a sponsored post.

 “How do you read those old documents?!”

-This is a question I get frequently from my non-genealogy friends and newbie genealogists as well.
-This question also comes from those of us who need a little more help with our vision these days!
+This is a common genealogy research question I get frequently from my non-genealogy friends and newbie genealogists as well – especially those of us who need a little more help with our vision these days !
 Bifocals, trifocals, progressive lenses…..I might have a little experience with that.

 Wills, estate records, tax records, court minutes…..these are all records we as genealogists use on a regular basis.
 Typically I will take a digital photograph of documents I use.
 Finding our ancestors’ documents in a legible script and well preserved can make us just giddy.
 Unfortunately, not all documents age well for a variety of factors.
 Reading an original or a microfilmed document where the ink is faded and/or the script is small and cramped can give the most ardent genealogist a case of eye strain.
 (I might have experience with too.)

 Admittedly, practice, practice, practice helps with reading historical documents.
 But using a photo editing software or website can help decipher a document that is not in the best shape.

 Using PicMonkey to edit images of historical records makes them easier to read and analyze.
 With photo editing, the document can be cropped, highlighted, sharpened, enlarged….Many possibilities exist to make your document more easily read.

 Let’s walk through this example.
 Go to PicMonkey and upload a jpeg file of your document.
 Click the “Edit” button and follow the prompts.